EPCCed/2023-09-21_Singularity_Nottingham/_episodes/using-singularity-review.md

 Unless you are building your own container images (more on this later), you will typically obtain container images from an repository of container images.
 This could be a public repository such as Singularity Hub or a private location.
 For example, your organisation may provide container images for specific tasks or tools.

 To download Singularity container images from online sources you use the `singularity pull` command.
-For example, to pull the `hello-world` container image from Singularity Hub and save to the file `hello-world.sif` , you would use:
+For example, to pull the `lolcow` container image from the Sylabs Cloud Library and save to the file `lolcow.sif` , you would use:

 ~~~
-singularity pull hello-world.sif shub://hello-world
+singularity pull lolcow.sif library://lolcow
 ~~~

 You can also obtain container images from the vast store of Docker container images in public Docker container image repositories such as Docker Hub using the `singularity pull` command.
 For example, to create a Singularity container image file called `python-slim-3.9.6.sif` from the official Python 3.9.6 Slim Buster container image, you would use: